-The university contracts with a third party to provide an anonymous compliance hotline-EthicsPoint-for reporting nonemergency incidents on a voluntary and confidential basis, either by phone or online.
+Crimes may be reported anonymously and confidentially through the EthicsPoint compliance hotline.
+The university contracts with a third party to provide the EthicsPoint hotline for reporting nonemergency incidents on a voluntary and confidential basis, either by phone or online.
 The hotline is a way to report reasonable suspicion of noncompliance with law or policy, particularly when other methods of reporting may be unavailable or otherwise inappropriate or ineffective under the circumstances.

-The EthicsPoint hotline should be used if you are uncomfortable reporting suspected compliance violations through normal reporting lines, if you fear retaliation from doing so, or if other direct internal resolution mechanisms have not resolved a compliance issue.
-Do not use the compliance hotline to report a crime in progress, an emergency, or any other event presenting an immediate threat to a person or property.
+The EthicsPoint compliance hotline should be used if individuals are uncomfortable reporting suspected compliance violations through normal reporting lines, have a concern over retaliation, or if other direct internal resolution mechanisms have not resolved a compliance issue.
+Individuals should not use the hotline to report a crime in progress, an emergency, or any other event presenting an immediate threat to a person or property.
 The hotline does not replace other channels for reporting concerns that can be directed to a particular office.
-For example, sexual harassment or sexual violence may be reported directly to the Title IX Office.
-Those who report should be prepared to explain the issue in detail.
-After a report is submitted, the person who created the report should follow up regularly, either by internet or phone, to answer any posted questions and receive updates.
+For example, sexual violence may be reported directly to the Title IX Office.
+Those who use the hotline to make a report should explain the issue in detail.
+After a report is submitted, the person who created the report should follow up regularly, either by internet or phone, to answer any posted questions.
+A link to the hotline can be found on the the Integrity and Compliance office website, or at https://secure.ethicspoint.com/domain/media/en/ gui/17652/index.html